 “Okay sir,” she said calmly.
 He threw his Range Rover key at her and she grabbed it with two hands.

-She wondered why Femi loved this rude girl that he was sending her again to Tiana’s place and she didn’t find it nice at all.
+Idara wondered what Femi saw in this rude girl that he was sending her to pick the girl up again.
+Idara wasn’t pleased at all.

 “Okay, I am Chantal,” she said with a gorgeous smile and walked into the car.
 She was different from the other lady, quite playful and cheerful.

-“This is my first time of seeing a female driver,” she laughed.
+“This is my first time seeing a female driver,” she laughed.

 “So tell me, is Femi a nice man?”
 Chantal asked, grinning at Idara who had driven into the main road.

-“Yes of course, he is.
-Is this your first time of meeting him?
-I thought you both have known yourselves for a while now, that’s why he sent me to come pick you?”
+“Yes, of course, he is.
+Is this your first time meeting with him?
+I thought that both of you have some history and that’s why he sent me to come to pick you.”

 Chantal shrugged.
-“No. Tiana is making me see him for the first time today.
+“No. Tanna is making me see him for the first time today.
 We don’t get numbers.
-So I haven’t even spoken with him just yet.
-I only see him on TV and newspapers….”
+So I haven’t even spoken to him just yet.
+I only see him on TV and in the newspapers….”

 “Okay,” Idara said nodding.
 It was now clear to her that her boss wasn’t in any serious relationship with these girls.

-Before the week ended she’d taken over six different girls from Tiana’s place to different hotels in Lagos.
+Before the week ended she’d taken over six different girls from Tanna’s place to different hotels in Lagos.

-1st December came with joy in Idara’s heart.
-It was also her boss, Femi’s birthday.
+1st December came with a lot of joy for Idara.
+It was also Femi Omari’s birthday.
 The last time he was surprised with a cake, he warned everyone never to put up such a surprise party at the company premises.

 “Happy birthday Mr. Femi,” Idara said smiling at him.

-“I have been thinking of what gift to buy for you, because I know you have everything….”
+“I have been thinking of the gift to get you because I know you have everything….”